Data Coverage

 - terminal (sometimes).

-Updated: once in 2 weeks per airport.
+Updated: once in 2 weeks per airport / region

 - revised planned time of departure / arrival (always);